 Unlike many corporate advisers, we are by no means purely transaction-focussed although it’s a large part of what we do.
 We often play a far more strategic role for our clients, driven by lasting business relationships and a partner-led, personalised service.

-Lewis Silkin advises Sideshow Group on its acquisition of TRGT Digital26 July 2021
+Lewis Silkin advises Sideshow Group on its acquisitions of Catch Digital and Widerfunnel Marketing Inc.12 October 2021